Q1. Define Physical Changes.

 Q3.
 What is a Chemical Reaction?

 Answer.
 A chemical reaction is a chemical change in which the bonds are broken within reactant molecules, and new bonds are formed within product molecules in order to form a new substance.
 A chemical reaction can be represented by a chemical equation, which specifies the number and type of atoms involved, as well as their arrangement into molecules or ions.
-The element symbols are used as shorthand notation for the elements in a chemical equation, with arrows indicating the direction of the reaction.
+The element symbols are used as a shorthand notation for the elements in a chemical equation, with arrows indicating the direction of the reaction.

 Q4 How many types of chemical reactions are there?